gyulanemeth/bluefox.email/email-sending-concepts/dmarc.md

     display: none;
   }
 }

-/* Simple "On this page" navigation */
-.on-this-page {
-  background-color: #f9f9f9;
-  border-radius: 8px;
-  padding: 15px 20px;
-  margin-bottom: 30px;
-  border-left: 3px solid #13B0EE;
-}

-.dark .on-this-page {
-  background-color: #252529;
-  border-left: 3px solid #13B0EE;
-}

-.on-this-page-title {
-  font-weight: bold;
-  margin-bottom: 10px;
-  color: #555;
-  font-size: 0.9rem;
-}

-.dark .on-this-page-title {
-  color: #ccc;
-}

-.on-this-page ul {
-  list-style-type: none;
-  padding-left: 0;
-  margin: 0;
-}

-.on-this-page ul li {
-  margin-bottom: 5px;
-  line-height: 1.4;
-}

-.on-this-page ul li a {
-  color: #13B0EE;
-  text-decoration: none;
-  font-size: 0.9rem;
-  transition: color 0.2s;
-}

-.on-this-page ul li a:hover {
-  color: #0e8ebf;
-  text-decoration: underline;
-}

-.dkim-faq {
-  margin: 25px 0;
-}

-.faq-item {
-  margin-bottom: 20px;
-  border-bottom: 1px solid #eaeaea;
-  padding-bottom: 15px;
-}

-.dark .faq-item {
-  border-bottom: 1px solid #2d3748;
-}

-.faq-item:last-child {
-  border-bottom: none;
-}

-.question {
-  font-size: 1.1rem;
-  font-weight: 600;
-  color: #333;
-  margin-bottom: 8px;
-}

-.dark .question {
-  color: #e4e4e4;
-}

-.answer {
-  font-size: 1rem;
-  line-height: 1.6;
-  color: #444;
-}

-.dark .answer {
-  color: #bbb;
-}
 </style>

-DMARC is an essential email authentication protocol that enhances SPF and DKIM, giving domain owners authority over how their emails are verified and managed.
-Additionally, it offers reporting features to track email activity and identify any misuse.
+When implementing email authentication, DMARC represents the final and arguably most crucial layer.
+While SPF and DKIM are valuable on their own, without DMARC, you're missing critical policy enforcement and visibility.
+From years of working with email programs, I've seen that domains without DMARC remain vulnerable even when other authentication methods are in place.
+Many email marketers delay DMARC implementation, thinking it's overly complex, but this often leads to deliverability challenges that could have been avoided.

 ## <a id="what-is-dmarc"></a>What is DMARC?

-DMARC, which stands for Domain-based Message Authentication, Reporting, and Conformance, is a protocol that safeguards email domains from unauthorized activities like phishing and spoofing.
-It works by integrating SPF and DKIM to confirm that emails appearing to be from your domain are genuine.
+DMARC, or Domain-based Message Authentication, Reporting, and Conformance, is a protocol designed to protect email domains from unauthorized use, such as phishing and spoofing.
+By combining SPF and DKIM, DMARC ensures that emails claiming to come from your domain are legitimate.

-To implement a DMARC policy, you publish it as a DNS TXT record.
-This policy outlines the actions that receiving servers should take when emails do not pass authentication checks.
+A DMARC policy is published as a DNS TXT record and specifies how receiving servers should handle emails that fail authentication checks.

 ## <a id="how-does-dmarc-work"></a>How Does DMARC Work?